Relatively Speaking - My characters' Family and Friends, Later lives and Odd Occurrences, Plus Peripheral Information You Didn't Want to Know

 What say?
 Oh, what you heard is true, all right.
 Clarkie was wounded at Cedar Creek there in Virginia. but it ain’t where he died nor what he died of.
 Not by a long shot.
 I had the report he was taken to Richmond, so he must have come off pretty good to survive the battle and go on the cars to that prison.

 No, that ain’t a tear!
 Why you think that, hey?
 No, sirree, bob!
+Don't go jumpin' to conclusions like that.

 No, don’t refuse like that, sir.
 It ain’t real personal, like you say.
 I want to publish this letter to the world.
 That’s why I carry it ever’wheres.
 I want to show people that ain’t a drop of humanity in them Confederationist devils.
 Why the decent population down south don’t riot agin ‘em, I don’t know.